Learn how to start a jewelry business or let us help you get started on your entrepreneurial journey today, with expert support guaranteed.

 Enter your desired LLC name to get started

 Once you’ve got your ducks in a row, it’s time to register your business.
-You’ll also need to open a business bank account to keep business finances and personal finances separate.
+You’ll also need to open a business bank account to keep how to open a business bank account and personal finances separate.
 This is also a good time to get the required insurance coverage.
 For a jewelry business, that may include a general liability policy, but you may need additional insurance if you have employees, such as workers’ compensation.

 Pricing varies dramatically in the jewelry business, so before you start, you’re going to have to figure out the overall jewelry business start up costs.
 There are three core points you need to think about: